arcticoder/enhanced-simulation-hardware-abstraction-framework/README.md

 ## 🔋 Advanced Tokamak Vacuum Chamber Design Integration

-**BREAKTHROUGH COMPLETE**: This framework now includes revolutionary **AI-driven tokamak vacuum chamber design system** achieving **Q-factor 49.3** with **95% LQG enhancement**.
-The comprehensive design suite provides construction-ready specifications with genetic algorithm optimization and neural network physics integration.
+This repository includes research-stage AI-driven tokamak vacuum chamber design prototypes.
+Reported model outputs indicate a Q-factor near 49.3 and LQG-related model improvements; these are simulation results and should not be treated as validated, construction-ready specifications.
+Reproducibility artifacts, raw data, and uncertainty quantification are referenced in `docs/`.

 ### Key Tokamak System Features
 - **Optimal Design Parameters**: R = 4.2m, a = 1.3m, κ = 1.8, δ = 0.4, μ = 0.3